fylgja/site/src/components/elevation.md

 > The `@fylgja/elevation` component has been replaced by [`@fylgja/shadow`](https://fylgja.dev/components/shadow/).
 >
 > The shadow component offers better shadow defaults,
-> and fully embraces the Design Token (CSS Props) system
+> and fully embraces the Design Token (CSS Props) system.
+>
+> This package will be deprecated in in the next release version.

 The Elevation component is a util package for shadows, where it offers shadows as CSS variables.